Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Depending on the seasons, some campsites in the National Park might either be closed completely or have reduced hours for check-in.
 Having been there in February, I chose Ermida Gerês Camping and was not disappointed.
 Situated in the middle of nowhere, Ermida does not look like it has running water or wifi – and I am still not sure it does.

 Having a van drive through the mountain villages selling various groceries right from the car on different days during the week is how small it is.
 However, I think it’s a perfect way to experience traditional life in Portugal.
-Mind your car size when driving through the village centre though, otherwise your van will end up getting stuck like ours almost did.
+Mind your car size when driving through the village centre though, otherwise, your van will end up getting stuck like ours almost did.

-Alternative Accomodation In Peneda-Gerês National Park
+Alternative Accommodation In Peneda-Gerês National Park

 Located in the Southern part of the National Park, Hotel Central Jardim scores with traditionally decorated but clean rooms and a breakfast buffet which is included.
 How about treating yourselves to regional dishes served in the hotel’s restaurant before checking out the local thermal baths?